Ring’s new $99 Video Doorbell takes snapshots throughout the day

 It’s worth noting that Snapshot Capture requires a Ring Protect Plan (either the Protect Basic Plan or the Protect Plus Plan), a monthly subscription that covers monitoring and video recording services.
 In the event that the Video Doorbell becomes disconnected from the internet, it will store an adjustable number of snapshots on-device and automatically upload them once it comes back online.

-The launch of the new Video Doorbell comes after Ring refreshed the Ring Alarm and begin shipping the Video Doorbell’s high-end counterparts, the Video Doorbell 3 and Ring Video Doorbell 3 Plus.
+The launch of the new Video Doorbell comes after Ring refreshed the Ring Alarm and began shipping the Video Doorbell’s high-end counterparts, the Video Doorbell 3 and Ring Video Doorbell 3 Plus.
 Ring also recently announced additions to its Smart Lighting lineup — the Solar Floodlight, Solar Steplight, and Solar Pathlight — and all-new Smart LED lightbulbs in the A19 Smart LED Bulb and PAR38 Smart LED Bulb.